-- Procurement opportunities that exceed \$50,000 in value will be posted on PMGAA's website at www.gatewayairport.com under the Business Procurements, Vendors & Notices section. - 2.
-Written records pertaining to a solicitation or award of a contract or purchase order must be maintained by the Purchasing Director or designee. - 3.
+- Procurement opportunities that exceed \$50,000 in value and will be procured utilizing a Competitive Procurement process will be posted on PMGAA's website at www.gatewayairport.com under the Business Procurements, Vendors & Surplus Property section. - 2.
+Written records pertaining to a solicitation or award of a contract or purchase order must be maintained and disposed of in accordance with PMGAA's records-retention schedule. - 3.
 Submittals to PMGAA become public documents subject to disclosure and applicable Arizona public records laws and PMGAA published policies.
-Bids, proposals, statements of qualification, and all solicitation and evaluation materials (except the solicitation document itself) may not be disclosed until the final contract has been negotiated and awarded.
+Bids, proposals, statements of qualification, and all solicitation and evaluation materials (except the solicitation document itself) may not be disclosed until the final contract has been negotiated and fully executed by both parties.
 If the proposer deems any portion of its submittal as confidential, the proposer must label each and every page of the confidential portions with: "Trade Secret", "Confidential" and/or "Proprietary."
 Proposers are advised that, pursuant to Arizona law, contract terms and conditions, pricing, and information which are generally available to the public are not considered confidential information.
 The proposer must also list each of the materials it deems confidential at the beginning of its proposal, and provide a written, detailed justification for not making such material public, along with its submittal.
 This justification must address, at a minimum, the specific competitive harm that may result from any disclosure, the intrinsic value of the information to the proposer, and any safeguards the proposer uses to protect the information from disclosure.
 PMGAA shall have the sole discretion to disclose or not disclose such material, subject to any protective order that the proposer may obtain, but it is incumbent on the proposer to assert its rights to confidentiality.
 By submitting a quote, bid, proposal, or statement of qualifications, the proposer agrees to hold PMGAA harmless from any claim arising from the release of Trade Secret, Confidential Information and/or Proprietary Information which is not clearly marked as such by the proposer or lacking written, detailed justification supported by applicable law.
 PMGAA shall endeavor to protect against disclosure of any trade secrets, confidential or proprietary information or data contained in a proposal, which information and data the proposer has designated as confidential.
 If any member of the public demands public disclosure of this confidential information, PMGAA will notify the proposer, who shall defend and indemnify PMGAA against attorneys' fees and costs incurred in the event the proposer is resisting the demand to disclose the confidential information.